Perl/PPCs/rfcs/rfcOVID-0018.md

 ## Specification

-    use feature 'yield_true';
+    use feature 'module_true';

+B<Note>: the feature name is not settled, C<yield_true>, C<module_true>, and C<module_is_true> have all been suggested.

-Code using the above does not need to return a magic true value when compiled.
+Code using the above does not need to end in a true value when required.

 If the module explicitly returns a false value, module loading will fail as it does now.
-If the module author wants the module to fail to load under certain conditions, they should die with an appropriate error message rather than returning false.
+If the module author wants the module to fail to load under certain conditions, they should use C<die> or a similar mechanism with an appropriate error message rather than returning false.

 ## Backwards Compatibility

-There are no compatibility concerns I'm aware of.
+There are no compatibility concerns I'm aware of because we're only suggesting changing behaviour in the presence of a newly-added feature that is not present in any existing code.

 ## Security Implications